IronAdamant/windows_sound_tracker/README.md

 - **Automatic Logging**: All sound events are automatically saved to CSV files
 - **Location**: Logs are stored in the `logs` folder in the same directory as the executable
 - **File Format**: `sound_log_YYYY-MM-DD_HHMMSS.csv` (one file per tracking session)
-- **Access Logs**: The status bar shows the current log file path during tracking
+- **Access Logs**: The status bar shows the current log file path
+- **Quick Access**: When tracking is stopped, click the log path in the status bar to open the file location

 ### Keyboard Shortcuts
 - **Double-click system tray icon**: Restore window